Night in the secret realm wasn't truly dark, but dreaming.

 And in that profound stillness, Su Min let go of everything but one, crystalline truth.

-She did not want Xie Yingying's legacy.
+She didn't want Xie Yingying's legacy.

 She wanted her.